 4. Know the Emergency Plan

 It’s also very important to be familiar with the team or facility’s emergency procedures.
-Knowing where the nearest first aid kits, AEDs, and exits can make a life-saving difference.
+Knowing where the nearest first aid kits, AEDs, and exits are can make a life-saving difference.

 5. Encourage a Safety-First Culture